slowernews/hamster-system/README.md

         A shortcut to archive is not needed, only dormant projects are there.

-- and/or a laucher-file finder<sup id="refnote3"> [3](#footnote3)</sup>.
+- and/or a launcher-file finder<sup id="refnote3"> [3](#footnote3)</sup>.

 ---
-### What problems does this naming system solve:
+### What problems does this naming system solve?

-- a file finder<sup id="refnote3"> [3](#footnote3)</sup> is very useful when you remember the filename.
-Less when you don't.<br>
+- a file finder<sup id="refnote3"> [3](#footnote3)</sup> is great when you remember the filename but less useful when you don't.<br>
-By the other and, this system allows you to predict (with acceptable accuracy) filenames and where they are stored.
+By the other hand, this system allows you to predict (with acceptable accuracy) filenames and where they are stored.

-- some jobs require to transmit project folders with all project files.
+- some jobs require transmission of project folders with all project files.
 Adding a predictable structure is "the cherry on the cake".